Share the page

 Extension of the Research Facility on Inequalities in Indonesia

 Increasing inequality, climate change and the deterioration of marine ecosystems are all challenges for Indonesia, which has experienced growth since its integration into globalization.
-To address these multiple issues, the Extension of the EU-AFD Research Facility on Inequalities will support the Indonesian government in its policy of developing marine protected areas and in analyzing the social impacts of this policy.
-In parallel, it will cooperate with local research centers and national statistical office to product a diagnostic on inequalities in Indonesia.
+To address these multiple issues, the Extension of the EU-AFD Research Facility on Inequalities supports the Indonesian government in its policy of developing marine protected areas and in analyzing the social impacts of this policy.
+In parallel, it cooperates with local research centers and national statistical office to product a diagnostic on inequalities in Indonesia.

 Indonesia has benefited from its integration into globalization with a significant increase in the value of the human development index (HDI) and a significant decrease in the number of people living below the poverty line.
 However, its economic growth has not been inclusive, as evidenced by the rapid increase in wealth inequality in the country.
 With a Gini coefficient of 0.38 in 2019, Indonesia has higher levels of inequality than other Southeast Asian countries in the same income group.